EssenceofLuna/ComputerCraftThings/README.md

 These scripts rely on this github script: https://github.com/eric-wieser/computercraft-github

-This is automatically installed in the update process, so simply run ```wget run https://raw.githubusercontent.com/Alstro20/ComputerCraftThings/master/update.lua```.
+This is automatically installed in the update process, so simply run ```wget run https://raw.githubusercontent.com/Alstro20/ComputerCraftThings/master/update.lua``` on any computer.

 This may pop up a few prompts, especially in first time installation.